Dual Diagnosis Treatment Tuscaloosa, AL

 SPONSORED AD

-Indian Rivers Mental Health Center Substance Abuse Services is a dual diagnosis treatment center in Tuscaloosa, AL that provides treatment for substance abuse and mental health disorders that include phobias as well as schizophrenia.
+Indian Rivers Mental Health Center A Womans Place is a dual diagnosis treatment center in Tuscaloosa, AL that offers treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as bulimia.

 Address: 2209 9th Street, Tuscaloosa, AL 35401 in Tuscaloosa County